nicholaschenai/ai-for-code/papers/specrover.md

 - `regression_n.json`: no additional failure just indicates if patch is correct for regression test attempt `n`
 - `run_test_suite_n.log` existing regression test suite. `n` can be `EMPTY` for no patch

 If there is no regression, accept patch as final.
-Else, retry the entire workflow; the results in folder `taskname/output_i` indicates the `i`th workflow retry
+Else, retry the entire workflow; the results in folder `taskname/output_i` indicates the `i`th workflow retry (retry by rotating to another model)